cjratcliff/ml-compiled/docs/linear_algebra.rst

 Types of matrix
 ----------------

 This table summarises the relationship between types of real and complex matrices.
-The concept in the 'complex column' is the same as the concept in the same row of the 'real' column if the matrix is real-valued.
+The concept in the complex column is the same as the concept in the same row of the real column if the matrix is real-valued.

 ============ ========================
 Real          Complex